Localized, High-resolution Geographic Representations with Slepian Functions: Related Work

 Since $Y_{\ell}^{m}$ are analytic across the entire sphere, including at the poles \citep{slepian}, $g_n$ inherits this regularity.
 This regularity is a practical advantage for high-resolution regional encoding.
 Unlike spherical wavelets based on stereographic projection \citep{noloc}, which break down at the poles, our Slepian-SH encoder provides high-resolution local features while remaining sphere-native.\footnote{Sphere-nativity and pole-safety were introduced as desiderata for geographic location encoders in \citet{sphere2vec}.}

 \textbf{Extension to Spatio-Temporal Data.} The concentration principle underlying our spatial Slepian positional encoder in \Cref{eq:phi-slep} extends naturally to the \emph{temporal} domain.
 As noted earlier, spatial Slepians solve the problem of concentrating band-limited functions inside a region $R \in \mathbb{S}^2$.
 The temporal analogue, Discrete Prolate Spheroidal Sequences (DPSS)~\citep{slepian1978discrete}, solves the dual problem: given a sequence of finite duration $N_{t}$ timesteps, find orthonormal sequences that optimally concentrate their energy inside a target frequency band.
 In temporal modeling, lower frequencies correspond to slow-varying patterns such as seasonal cycles, while higher frequencies capture rapid fluctuations; the half-bandwidth $W$ thus controls which temporal scales the encoder emphasizes.
 Analogous to the spatial Shannon number in \Cref{eq:shannon-number}, the temporal Shannon number $k_{t} \approx 2 N_{t}W$ governs how many sequences concentrate well.
 In our temporal Slepian we retain the leading $K_{t}$ well-concentrated sequences and combine them with a global SH spatial encoder via concatenation: $\Phi_{\mathrm{ST}}(x, t) = \mathrm{Concat}[\Phi_{\mathrm{SH}}(x), \Phi_{\mathrm{Time}}(t)]$.
+This space-time construction mirrors the joint location–time encoder of \citet{ste}, where we replace the Fourier-based temporal component with our spectrally-concentrated DPSS basis.
 Full details are provided in Appendix~\ref{sec:dpss-pe}.